Fiori-Tracker/fioritracker.github.io/docs/inst.md

 ## Minimal requirements

 The [minimal requirement](inst/min.md) is any SAP system with GAP Gateway (software component SAP_GWFND) on SAP NetWeaver version at least 7.52.
-Fiori Tracker is compatible with all SAP S/4HANA 1610-2023 and there also an option to run it on ECC systems (without S/4 HANA).
+Fiori Tracker is compatible with all SAP S/4HANA 1610-2023 and there also an option to run it on ECC systems (without SAP S/4HANA).